gmelchett/jomics/README.md

 # Jomics

 Jomics is a simple comic reader server.

+Features:
-It supports cbz and cbr and can handle folders.
+ * Supports cbz and cbr
-It has some basic `ComicInfo.xml` support.
-(Probably it can be developed further.)
+ * Basic `ComicInfo.xml` support  (Probably it can be developed further.)
+ * Folders
+ * No configuration files, no databases, no webservers etc.
+ * The only dependencies is libc and the kernel.

 ![jomics](jomics.png "Jomics screenshot")